The right reward and recognition ideas can take your employee reward and recognition to the next level.

 Before we start, one thing we want to be clear about from the beginning is:

-Non-financial reward and recognition in most cases is more effective than financial recognition
+Non-financial reward and recognition is often more effective than financial recognition.

 The beauty of reward and recognition is that it doesn’t need to be costly and it can be very positive and beneficial for everyone.

-For this article, we’re going to focus on reward and recognition ideas you can implement in 2019.
+In this article, we’re going to focus on reward and recognition ideas you can implement quickly and effectively.